HEPTACOM/heptaconnect-docs/docs/guides/administrator/http-apis.md

 ## Endpoint listing

 Portals can resolve the absolute URLs for their registered endpoints.
-As administrator, it is also there is the command `heptaconnect:http-handler:list` to display the registered endpoints.
+As administrator, it is also there is the command `heptaconnect:http-handler:list-handlers` to display the registered endpoints.
 The output looks like this:

 ```markdown